What to do if you have a blocked drain outside

 Who is responsible for drain covers?

-If you have a drain cover inside your property boundary and it serves only your property, this is your responsibility to maintain.
+If you have a drain cover inside your property boundary and it serves only your property, it is your responsibility to maintain it.
 If it serves other properties as well, confirm ownership with the local water company.
-Your local water/sewerage company is responsible for lateral drains, as well as sewers.
+Your local water company is responsible for lateral drains and sewers.

 Who is responsible for blocked road drains?